 At the time of her death in 1980, Cochran held more speed, distance or altitude records than any other pilot.

 In 1941, before the U.S. had formally entered World War II, Jackie organized a group of women to join the British Air Transport Auxiliary Service, and began ferrying bombers across the Atlantic.
 The next year, Jackie came back to the U.S. and Gen. Hap Arnold put her in charge of the newly formed Women’s Flight Training Detachment (WFTD).
 The WFTD was created at about the same time as the Women’s Auxiliary Ferry Service (WAFS), and the two were merged in 1943 to form the legendary Women Airforce Service Pilots (WASP), with Jackie at the helm.
 The WASP grew to more than 1,000 pilots, who reportedly flew a combined 60,000,000 miles throughout the war.

 Thunderbird was Jackie Cochran’s third P-51 Mustang.
-She had purchased the P-51C from Academy Award-winning actor and World War II B-24 wing commander James M. Steward, 19 December 1949.
+She had purchased the P-51C from Academy Award-winning actor and World War II B-24 wing commander James M. Stewart, 19 December 1949.
 It was painted cobalt blue with gold lettering and trim.